Technical Education and Literacy in Schools (TEALS)

 The TEALS program offers 4 different classes to partnering schools: Introduction to Computer Science, Advance Placement Computer Science A, Advanced Placement Computer Science Principals and Advanced Topics and Projects.
 The courses vary from introductory work to college-level survey courses and teach multiple programming languages, data management and problem solving.

-Impact to Students: Although there is a tendency to focus on the importance of a traditional collage education in relation to career success, there is an exponentially growing need for computer science trained professionals in industries across our country.
+Impact to Students: Although there is a tendency to focus on the importance of a traditional college education in relation to career success, there is an exponentially growing need for computer science trained professionals in industries across our country.
 According to TEALS research, in the U.S., there will be 1.4 million CS-related jobs by 2020; yet, college graduates are expected to fill less than a third of those jobs.
 This program strives to ensure that the educational opportunities students have match the career opportunities that will be available when they graduate.